simpulton/angular2-patterns-in-angular1/08_connected_and_presentational_components.md

 ![](http://onehungrymind-45fd.kxcdn.com/books/angular2-presentational-connected.png)

 For instance, we have defined a component to represent a single category item in the code below.
 Using the **bindings** property, we are defining the component's API so have a single input property of **category** and a single output event of **selected**.
-I have specifically used the words "input" and "output" because this is the official semantics for this in Angular 2.
+I have specifically used the words "input" and "output" because this is the formal semantics for this in Angular 2.

 ```javascript
 import template from './category-item.html';